VityaSchel/lufin/README.md

 - Automatic file renaming with option to keep original filenames
 - Links to uploaded files are stored in LocalStorage
 - Importable/exportable LocalStorage with a button to clean up expired pages
+- Multiple databases support (MongoDB, PostgreSQL)
+- Fully static frontend (no SSR, no Next.js needed running for the website)

 **This app requires JavaScript in order for client-side encryption to work.**

 ## Demo

-Please keep in mind that this is a demo website — the filesize limit is very low, upload speed is limited and files are deleted after 10 minutes.
+Please keep in mind that this is a demo website — the file size limit is very low, upload speed is limited and files are deleted after 10 minutes.
 It is only intended to demonstrate how this project works and not to store your files.

 [lufin.hloth.dev](https://lufin.hloth.dev)